nbremer/openvis2016/README.md

-#SVGs beyond mere shapes
+# SVGs beyond mere shapes

-##### The entire interactive presentation
+**The entire interactive presentation**

-In this repo you can find the slides and underlying code for the presentation that I gave at OpenVis in Boston on April 25th, 2016.
+In this repo you can find the slides and underlying code for the presentation titled "SVGs beyond mere shapes".
 It might take a few seconds to load, but you should see something within ±10 seconds.
 Note that the presentation has a few CPU heavy slides, especially those with continuously moving objects

-####Please, please look at these slides in Chrome
+### Please, please look at these slides in Chrome

 Tested with Chrome, Firefox and Safari.
 Definitely meant to be seen in Chrome.
 Even more so at a resolution of 1920x1080